FE524: Prompt Engineering Lab for Business Applications

 • how to use open LLMs

-• other related topics (tooling, architecture, etc)
+• other related topics (inference engines, frameworks, etc)

 Course Resources